Prashanthi-saripaka/My-work-2022/gitTraining.md

 git add -A --> will stage all the changes

-git add <file-name> --> will add that specific file
+git add your-file-name-with-extension --> will add that specific file

 #########To commit your changes